danielelozzi/SPEED/README.md

 * If you also use the Computer Vision YOLO-based feature, please cite the following publication:
     * Redmon, J., Divvala, S., Girshick, R., & Farhadi, A. (2016).
 You only look once: Unified, real-time object detection.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 779-788). <https://doi.org/10.1109/CVPR.2016.91>

+## 💻 Artificial Intelligence disclosure

+This code is partially written using Gemini AI Code Assistant